umezvictor/StringProcessorWebApi/README.md

 -Hangfire for handling backround jobs

--SignalR - I added authentication to make sure messages are sent to specific users, rather than a general broadcast
+-SignalR - used strongly typed hubs, JWT Authentication to make sure messages are sent to specific users

 -Caching using Memory Cache